timoschwarzer/gitlab-monitor/CONFIGURATION.md

     # Whether to show pipelines of tags
     showTags: true

+    # Whether to show detached pipelines of merge requests
+    showDetached: false

-    # Minimum number of pipelines to display for this filter.
+    # Minimum number of pipelines to display for this filter
     historyCount: 1

     # Hide skipped pipelines
     hideSkippedPipelines: false

+    # Hide successful pipelines
+    hideSuccessfulPipelines: false

     soundAlerts:
       # If set to a non-null value, sound alerts will be enabled.